c4cs/c4cs.github.io/_commands/toys/cowsay.md

 Cowsay
 ---
-'cowsay' is a program that shows a ASCII picture of a cow saying a message inside the terminal.
+`cowsay` is a program that shows a ASCII picture of a cow saying a message inside the terminal.

-To use 'cowsay', simply type:
+To use `cowsay`, simply type:

 ~~~bash
 $ cowsay "your message"